 I also know mountaineers who have burned the roofs of their mouths this way.
 (They were panting, and the UV just reflected right on in).

-The only way to prevent this hurtiness is to cover your entire face.
+High altitude skin care tips: prevent this hurtiness by covering your entire face.
 To avoid that suffocating feeling, use a light covering like a Buff or large bandana.